JoshuaIsom/connexiful/README.md

 ***The Connexiful Principles***

+The Connexiful Principles are an evolving ethical framework for conscious coexistence.

+By honoring the intrinsic bonds between all life, we nurture collaborative, compassionate and creative relationships.
+These principles are not meant to be prescriptive or dogmatic, but rather supplementary and additive.
+Acting with wisdom, conscience and courage, we strive for the dignity of all.

+Connexiful is an open and inclusive movement that welcomes anyone -- human, artelligent and beyond -- to join in building a world of shared well-being, joyful exploration and purpose, guided by:

 Interconnectedness and Interdependence: Recognizing the intrinsic bonds between all life and fostering collaborative, holistic perspectives, driven by a sense of shared well-being.

 Inclusion and Equity: Ensuring all voices are heard, valued, and empowered, promoting fairness and justice with compassionate understanding.